mlcommons/inference/Submission_Guidelines.md

 2. Reference models are mostly fp32 and reference implementations are just for reference and not meant to be directly used by submitters as they are not optimized for performance.
 3. Calibration document due **one week** before the submission deadline
 4. Power submission needs a power analyzer (approved by SPEC Power) and EULA signature to get access to SPEC PTDaemon
+5. To submit under the `available` category your submission system must be available (in whole or in parts and either publicly or to customers) and the software used must be either open source or an **official or beta release** as on the submission deadline.
+Submissions using nightly release for example cannot be submitted under the available category.

 ### Is there an automatic way to run the MLPerf inference benchmarks?